 It seems a really simple question, how do people come to actually buy from you?
+What is their path to purchase?

 What’s surprising is – many businesses actually don’t fully understand where their customers come from and how they make choices to buy from them.